How to Evaluate Proving Grounds for Self-Driving? A Quantitative Approach: Scenario extraction and clustering

 \section{Scenario extraction and clustering}

-The construction of our evaluation reference majorly follows the work of Wang~\textit{et al.}~\cite{wang_understanding_2018} on extracting and clustering driving primitives from naturalistic driving data.
-The main idea is to treat human driving data as observations generated from a sequence of hidden \textit{patterns} which changes on a larger time scale; human drivers make decisions less frequently than the actual trajectories are recorded.
+The construction of our evaluation reference leverages the work of Wang~\textit{et al.}~\cite{wang_understanding_2018} on extracting and clustering driving primitives from naturalistic driving data.
+The main idea is to treat human driving data as observations generated from a sequence of hidden \textit{patterns} which change on a larger time scale; human drivers make decisions less frequently than the actual trajectories are recorded.
 The human driving style in each of a short continuous period should remain stationary and thus leads to a specific traffic pattern.
 Traffic patterns are jointly determined by the traffic environment, vehicle state, and driving sub-goals, e.g., keeping in lane, making lane change, and doing a fast passing.
-In this paper, we formally define a scenario as the temporal aggregation of continuous multi-vehicle data frames which jointly form a statistically inferable pattern that is determined by all human drivers involved.
+In this paper, we formally define a scenario as a statistically inferable pattern consisting of continuous multi-vehicle data frames.

 Scenario extraction by traffic patterns naturally serves as the fundamental building blocks of human driving since they represent typical driving behaviors if viewed separately, and, if viewed as a sequence, compose complete and versatile driving trajectories.
 Thus, we model human driving process as a Hidden Markov Model, or HMM, to capture the underlying dynamics of driving patterns.
 Specifically, we treat driving events as observations and traffic patterns as hidden states.
 To accommodate unknown but finite and discrete patterns, we apply a Hierarchical Dirichlet Process, or HDP, as the prior for pattern transitions.
 Additionally, a parameter $\kappa$ is introduced to control self-transition of hidden states.
 Hereby, we construct and solve a sticky HDP-HMM \cite{wang_extracting_2018, fox_sticky_2011, wang_driving_2018} to extract driving scenarios by collecting continuous data frames which share the same hidden state.
 Extracted driving scenarios are further clustered into $K$ predefined categories and form evaluation reference $\bfC$.
-We refer readers to \cite{wang_understanding_2018} for a complete description and implementation of the sticky HDP-HMM model (Fig.~\ref{fig:sticky}), and briefly explain the formal formulation here.
+We refer readers to \cite{wang_understanding_2018} for a complete description and implementation of the sticky HDP-HMM model.
+We will introduce the essential formulation of driving primitive extraction below.
+For more details on traffic primitives, please see \cite{wang_extracting_2018}.